AlbertoOlivares24/AlbertoOlivares24/README.md

-- 👋 Hi, I’m @AlbertoOlivares24 I'm a student at FIU University in the hopes of becoming a software developer
+- 👋 Hi, I’m @AlbertoOlivares24 I'm a student at Florida International University in the hopes of becoming a software developer
 - 🌱 I have experience with Python, Java, some C++ and some web-development
 - 📫 You can reach me at Mr.Moon#0617